adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 Wholesale vs incrementally.
 This should be a non-starter, we need to be able to do this incrementally as much as possible.

 #### Chromatic
 Before a component is moved over, we should make sure it's in Chromatic.
 This way we can test for visual regressions and be confident that we've consumed the new CSS correctly.
 This will also allow us to verify that we've contributed back our changes correctly.
 This will still have holes, but it will help.
-In addition, DSS has a feature that all component states are top-leveled, allowing us to render every combination of states eventually.
+In addition, DSS may have a feature that all component states are top-leveled, allowing us to render every combination of states eventually.

 #### CSS Modules: